neurotechcenter/epocs-reconciliation/README.md

 This branch of EPOCS that has automated control of a DS5 Stimulator and USB NIDAQ.
 Introduces several new BCI2000 programs to achieve this to be documented.

-This version is designed to be modualar- modules to allow various windows to be updated...
+This version (2016-2018) by Dr. Amir Eftekhar contains updated modules and installation to allow various windows to be updated and includes:

-Modules:

 DS5/DS8 Stimulus Control
 M-Wave Analysis Window